squid-cache/squid-cache.github.io/Features/HTTP11.rst

 == Summary ==

-Squid trunk claims HTTP/1.1 support.
+Squid-3.2 claims HTTP/1.1 support.
 Squid v3.1 claims HTTP/1.1 support but only in sent requests (from Squid to servers).
 Earlier Squid versions do not claim HTTP/1.1 support by default because they cannot fully handle Expect:100-continue, 1xx responses, and/or chunked messages.

 Co-Advisor tests no longer detect RFC 2616 MUST-level violations in Squid trunk when it comes to requirements unrelated to caching.
 Many caching-related requirements are still violated.
 The "compliance percentage" in the project header is essentially a marketing gimmick (i.e., meaningless or misleading but technically correct information).
 We are actively working on fixing all known violations detected by Co-Advisor.